Cyberhound/GarrysModClientStuff/README.md

+# DO NOT EVEN ATTEMPT TO USE THIS, IT IS GARBAGE.
+---
+I hate having this existing on my github but I want to show everyone that they have to start somewhere.

+I highly recommend you DO NOT use this, instead use my re-write.
+This is functional, yes.
+But this is absolute garbage and has a gazillion memory leaks because I had no idea what they were back when
+I created this.
+---

 Hello, so, im guessing you are wondering what this is.
 Probably pretty accurate.
 WinLua is a lua API/class I made, that uses WinApi to create windows/internal GUIs with Lua.
 This allows for easy easy implementation of guis, and modifying them to